robstave/angular2-training/session-six/page2.md

 >
 > Some developers skip the Routing Module (e.g., AppRoutingModule) when the configuration is simple and merge the routing configuration directly into the companion module (e.g., AppModule).

 So do we need to do this?
-It sounds like its up to you, but if you have more that a simple app, its probibly not a bad idea.
+It sounds like its up to you, but if you have more that a simple app, its probably not a bad idea.

 They do a refactor in the [Tour of Heros example](https://angular.io/docs/ts/latest/tutorial/toh-pt5.html), lets try that here.